Terrapin Point

 Terrapin Point (formerly Terrapin Rocks) is an observation area located in Niagara Falls, New York at the western tip of Goat Island, next to the Canadian Horseshoe Falls.
-It is one of two major observation areas to overlook the falls and lower Niagara Gorge on the New York side, the other being Prospect Point further downriver.
+It is one of two major observation areas overlooking the falls and lower Niagara Gorge on the New York side, the other being Prospect Point further downriver.

 Before the second half of the 20th century Terrapin Point was a group of rocks on the brink of the falls, disconnected from Goat Island.
 They were known as the Terrapin Rocks because they resembled giant tortoises.